ladataweb/DAX-Measures-Lineage/README.md

 ## Power Bi External Tool

-If you use want to use it as a Power Bi external tool, the click at Power Bi Desktop will open the web at a browser and copy de json to the clipboard to just paste (Ctrl+V) and start using.
+If you use want to use it as a Power Bi external tool, the click at our icon in Power Bi Desktop.
+It will open the web at a browser with a Start button.
+After clicking it, the browser requests access to the clipboard in order to get the result of dependencies automaticall.

 ---